visoca/SNP-and-genotype-calling/docs/gatk.md

 >``-rw-r--r-- 1 myuser cs 76M Feb 13 17:11 Hmel2.fa``<br>
 >``-rw-r--r-- 1 myuser cs 31K Feb 13 17:11 Hmel2.fa.fai``<br>

 __Important note:__ GATK is more picky than bcftools with regards to the content of the BAM files and requires to have read groups information appropriately encoded.
-The BAM files that will be use below have been produced to include such information, but it is something to bear in mind if plannig to use GATK.
-I have included in this repository two examples scripts on (1) how to run an aligner such as [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) to include read groups in the output BAM files ([hisat2.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/hisat2.sh)) and (2) how to run [picard tools](https://broadinstitute.github.io/picard/) to add read groups to the BAM files *a posteriori* ([rgsbams.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/rgsbams.sh)).
+The BAM files that will be used below have been produced to include such information, but it is something to bear in mind if planning to use GATK.
+I have included in https://github.com/visoca/SNP-and-genotype-calling) two examples scripts on (1) how to run an aligner such as [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) to include read groups in the output BAM files ([hisat2.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/hisat2.sh)) and (2) how to run [picard tools](https://broadinstitute.github.io/picard/) to add read groups to the BAM files *a posteriori* ([rgsbams.sh](https://github.com/visoca/SNP-and-genotype-calling/blob/master/scripts/rgsbams.sh)).

 Now, let's prepare a batch script to run GATK on ShARC.
-As before, we will use an SGE array to call SNPs in parallel for three scaffolds, using 4 cores for each task.
+As before, we will use an SGE array to call SNPs in parallel for three scaffolds, but this time we will be using 4 cores for each task.

 ```bash
 #!/bin/bash